eager-hun/Answer/private/website_instances/example-website/permanent_storage/content_files/locale_primary/static_page/mc-operating-manual__field_body.md

 Out of the website definitions, only one can be used at a time: the chosen instance's name needs to be set in the app configuration.
 At the time of writing, the app cannot behave as a true multisite installation; in other words, regardless of any request parameter, the website instance being served will always be the one selected in the configuration.

 This repository contains only one website instance, called "**example-website**".
+(Update: there is a prototyping-related site instance in the making.)

 ### Adding a new website instance to an installation